 FIRE WEATHER INDICES

-The Forest Fire Weather Index (FWI), developed by the Canadian Forest Service (Wang et al., 2015), is used and calculated from ERA5 reanalyses data.
-Initially, this index is calculated over a season based on weather observations available at noon local time (17:00 UTC), i.e., from the 24-hour temperature, relative humidity, wind speed, and precipitation variables, as well as the previous day's fuel moisture conditions as defined in Van Wagner and Pickett (1985).
-This method has been modified by a more physical approach by taking into account, instead of the time set at noon local time, the time when the sun is at its zenith (solar noon).
+The daily Fire Weather Index (FWI) is calculated from the hourly ERA5 reanalysis using the Canadian Forest Fire Weather Index (FWI) System (Turner & Lawson, 1978; Van Wagner, 1985 & 1987, Wang et al., 2015), which is part of the Canadian Wildland Fire Information System (CWFIS).
+This index is calculated daily over the fire season based on weather observations available at noon local time, i.e., from the 24-hour temperature, relative humidity, wind speed, and precipitation variables, as well as the previous day's fuel moisture conditions as defined in Van Wagner and Pickett (1985).
+This method has been modified by a more physical approach by reading weather observations at the time when the sun is at its zenith (solar noon), instead of the time set at noon local time.

-FWI map and comparison with CWFIS station data
+Daily FWI map and comparison with the FWI calculated from the CWFIS observation station data

 Date: Last date computed =